Concrete driveways cost around $4,000. However, some homeowners pay as little as $3,200 — or as much as $5,250-$15,000.

 - How to hire a driveway contractor

-The national average cost to install a concrete driveway is about $6 a square foot.
+It costs about $8-$18 per square foot¹ to install a concrete driveway.
 According to Joe Pilson, owner of Complete Concrete in Denver, Colorado, a typical driveway big enough for one car and room to turn around is about 500 square feet, with an average total project cost of $3,000.

 If the garage is located far from the street or if you need enough rom for two cars, the price to install a concrete driveway goes up accordingly.
 A single-car driveway is typically 9- to 12-feet wide, and a two-car driveway is usually 16- to 24-feet wide.
-For a single-car turnaround, you'll need an extra 10-by-20 feet of concrete, which will increase the total cost of the project.
+For a single-car turnaround, you'll need an extra 10-by-20 feet of concrete, which will increase the total cost of your concrete driveway.